How to calculate sponsorship fees

 - Apparel for officials, media and sponsors

-- Media promotion program – advertising, direct mail
+- News media and social media promotion program – advertising, direct mail, social media activities

 - Publicity program – PR consultants, production costs, cost of celebrities, photography

 - Media monitoring, and also evaluation at completion of event

 - Legal costs for contract preparation and ongoing consultation

 - Administration costs – stationery, equipment, telephones, faxes, taxis, couriers

 - Staff time for servicing sponsorship based on x number of hours at $y per hour.

 The worst way of calculating the necessary fee is to think only of yourself – to work out what you need to run the event and put that amount to the sponsor.
 You must understand where the sponsor is coming from and offer them value for money at a level they perceive is competitive in the marketplace.
 This means you have to compromise.
 They need to feel that what you offer is better value than other sponsorship opportunities, but also creates a better return on investment than other marketing opportunities available to them.